TrevorSquillario/iDRAC-Telemetry-Ansible-Demo/README.md

 The `install.yaml` file includes 3 roles:
 - `docker-compose-generate`
     - Generates the `docker-compose/docker-compose.yaml` file based on variables provided in `install.vars.yaml`
-    - Generates the `docker-compose/.env` file which is used by docker compose to configure the containers
 - `idrac-setup`
-    - Configures each iDRAC in the `idrac` host group to enable Telemetry globally and enable some Metric Reports for testing.
+    - Configures each iDRAC in the `idrac` host group to enable Telemetry globally, enable some Metric Reports for testing and optionally set their collection and reporting intervals.
     - Configures NTP on each iDRAC so the time is all in sync.
 - `docker-compose-start`
     - Runs `docker compose up` to start containers
-    - Sets up InfluxDB instance with user and permissions for the `influxpump`
+    - Sets up InfluxDB instance with `telemetry` user and permissions for the `influxpump`
     - Configures Grafana instance
     - Restarts container instances to pickup new environment variables